xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-beyond-mvp.md

   - javascript
   - guide
   - best practice
+thumbnailImage: /post/images/brooklyn-bridge.png
+thumbnailImagePosition: left
+coverImage: /post/images/brooklyn-bridge.png
 ---

 What I learned working at a mature startup that's building new things but also has a ton of customers and products in production.
-Product focused and quality focused.
-Off-shore team.

 This post is a WIP.